The Working Origins Timeline

 Agile Cultures

 From 90,000 to 12,000 years ago, our ancestors spread from Africa to nearly all parts of the world.
-This marker describes them as Diasporic Homo sapiens.
+This marker describes them as diasporic Homo sapiens.

 Tilling & Tending